-A complete application and instructions packet can be obtained from our school office for the current year and by the end of December for the upcoming school year.
+A complete application and instructions packet can be downloaded from our website for the current year and by the end of December for the upcoming school year.
 Entrance exams for first round consideration will be scheduled in February.
 PreK applicants must be fully toilet-trained.
 Applications received after that time will be considered as long as vacancies exist.